 St John’s College is one of the smallest Durham colleges, renowned for our welcoming atmosphere.
 Founded in 1909 and set in a series of beautiful, listed buildings in the heart of Durham city, our community enjoys stunning views of Durham Cathedral and boasts gardens and lawns stretching down to the River Wear.
 Each year we have around 270 students resident in the College – undergraduates and postgraduates studying for degrees at Durham University, as well as students of Cranmer Hall, a theological College within St John’s.
 The College has a degree of independence within the University, both financially and in its governance, meaning that we have the freedom to do things a little differently.
 Throughout the year, the College’s Christian ethos translates into warm hospitality.
 All our different staff teams work closely together with our students to create the unique John’s experience.

-- To provide administrative support for the Durham-based Project Co-ordinator and Deputy Project Co-ordinator
+- Provide administrative support for the Durham based Project Manager and Programme Co-ordinator

-- Help with meetings by scheduling, drafting agendas, and taking minutes
+- Provide support for meetings by scheduling, drafting agendas, and taking minutes

 - Assist with budgets, planning, and correspondence related to Senior Leadership Conferences and Scientists in Congregations programmes